philschanely/course-ux/src/pages/activities/project-1.md

 Propose a site you will redesign and include the following:

 * At least two aspects of the site that you find jarring, a hassle, or just out of sync with your expectations.
-Again, make sure to identify one or more distinct tasks that were hard to accomplish.
+Again, make sure to identify these as distinct tasks that were hard to accomplish.
-* Brief vision for how you might address these concerns and make the task easier to accomplish.
+* A brief vision for how you might address these concerns and make the tasks easier for users to accomplish.

-Submit this information in the corresponding assignment dropbox in Moodle.

 </Subpage>
 <Subpage slug="b">

 ### Deliverable B: User Research

-In this deliverable you'll get a sense of what other users think of the same site.
-Use what you've learned about contextual research to conduct at least five interviews with users.
+In this deliverable you'll get a sense of what other users think of the site and tasks you've selected to improve.
+Use what you've learned about contextual research to conduct sessions *with at least 5 users*.

-* Ideally each interview should be a contextual inquiry interview involving active intervention (observing, interpretting, etc.).
+* Ideally each session should be a contextual inquiry interview involving active intervention (observing, interpretting, etc.).
-* At the least, conduct a structured use-case session where you determine a set of tasks and questions for the user in advance, then walk through the questions with them, and observe as they try to complete the tasks.
+* At the least, conduct a structured use-case session where you determine a set of tasks and questions for the user *in advance.* Then walk through the prompts with them and observe as they try to complete the tasks.
 * Record data from each session.
-Then work to synthesize the data into a user testing report that includes the following:
+Then synthesize the data into a user testing report that includes the following:
     * *Research overview:*
         * Number of sessions you conducted
         * Generally speaking, the nature/structure of each session